magento/devdocs/guides/v2.0/cloud/live/live-sanity-check.md

 To build your site:

-1. Apply patches distributed to all Magento Enterprise Cloud Edition customers.
+1. Apply patches distributed to all Magento Commerce (Cloud) accounts.

 	Enter the following command from the project root directory: